 The average house price comes in at around £300,000, so if that’s outside your price range, try Plymouth instead, where the average property price is just over £200,000 – plus, coastal views, harbourside eateries and proximity to national parks are still very much on offer.

-View our care homes in Brighton
+View all our care homes in Devon

 With nearby places of interest like Sandringham House, the famous Norfolk Broads and fascinating Norman ruins, Norfolk certainly isn’t a bad place to retire.

 Stroll the winding waterways and see what wildlife you spot along the way, experience city life, shopping, first-class museums and architecture in Norwich, or simply enjoy the outstanding natural beauty of the coastline.